-Senior paramedics have experience as a paramedic and extra training so they can make decisions about a patient’s treatment.
+Experienced paramedics have extra training so they can make decisions about a patient’s treatment.
 They can, for example, prescribe medication, do tests (such as urine tests) and refer patients to other agencies.
 Like paramedics, they may work alone on a bike, motorcycle or car.
 Or they may work in a team with a paramedic or emergency care assistant.

 - Emergency medical dispatcher Expand / Collapse